mbudisic/MA563-S20/syllabus.md

 ### Homeworks

-There will be at least 6 homework, requiring you to perform either pen-and-pencil calculations, or computational analysis of some problems. **All homeworks are due in the last week of the semester.** You can submit them earlier though (as soon as you complete them), especially if you would like to have feedback on them ahead of the exams.
+There will be at least 6 homeworks, requiring you to perform either pen-and-pencil calculations and computational analysis of some problems. **All homeworks are due in the last week of the semester.** You can submit them earlier though (as soon as you complete them), especially if you would like to have feedback on them ahead of the exams.

 ### Project